nagarajurahul/ci-cd-app/README.md

 ### 🔧 Build Job
 - Checks out code
+- Linting the Node.Js code using `ESLint`
+- Audit the `NPM` for dependency checks
+- `Trivy` scan before push, with SARIF upload to GitHub Security tab
+- `Gatekeeper` step (fail pipeline on CRITICAL/HIGH CVEs)
-- Builds Docker image using Buildx
+- Builds Docker image using `BuildKit` for multi-platform and reproducible builds
-- Pushes to Docker Hub using dynamic tagging (`GITHUB_SHA` or manual tag)
+- Pushes to `Docker Hub` using dynamic tagging (`GITHUB_SHA` or manual tag)

 ### 🚀 Deploy Job
-- Uses `needs: build` to depend on successful build
+- Uses `needs: ci` to depend on successful build
-- SSHs into EC2 securely
+- SSHs into `EC2` securely
 - Uploads and runs `deploy.sh` script
 - Pulls the image, stops old container, runs new one